- Home

 Professional Background

 He established the Douglas County DUI/Drug Court in April, 2013, and has presided over that Court since that time.
-Judge Barker is a member of the CACJ Funding Committee and DUI Court Judge’s Committee.
+The Douglas County DUI/Drug Court has been recognized as a MODEL DUI Court from 2021-2024 and again from 2025-2027.
+More than 220 individuals have graduated the program.

 Personal Information

-Judge Barker and his wife have 3 grown children and 5 grandchildren and have resided in the Fairplay community for 35 years.
+Judge Barker and his wife have 3 grown children and 6 grandchildren and have resided in the Fairplay community for 41 years.

 Scheduling Cases